zarstensen/obsidian-latex-math/docs/LMAT_ENV.md

 ...
 ```

-A preview is also generated of the symbol assumptions, whilst the `lmat` code block is not being edited.
+A preview of the symbol assumptions is also generated while the `lmat` code block is not being edited.

 ## Unit System

-The default unit system to use when auto converting between units can be specified in the `system` field under the `units` table.
+The default unit system to use when auto-converting between units can be specified in the `system` field under the `units` table.

 ```toml
 [units]